Covid-19 guidance for employers, training providers and centres

 Our network of CCNSG training providers are now, in the main, back to face to face delivery with the number of cards delivered increasing from 78 in April to over 2,000 in July.

-The Coronavirus is having a major impact on training and we are therefore considering ways in which to help employers and training providers conduct training.
-We are actively encouraging in-scope employers to consider online training options for their staff.
-Employers can apply for ECITB grant support towards online training through the Membership Services Portal or by speaking to their account manager.
+The Coronavirus has had a major impact on training and the ECITB has been actively supporting employers take advantage of online training options for their staff.
+Employers can continue to apply for ECITB grant support towards online training through the Membership Services Portal or by speaking to their account manager.

-In-scope employers may choose to furlough staff using the Government’s Coronavirus Job retention scheme.
-Under this arrangement, affected individuals may still be able to undertake training so long as certain conditions are met (see guidance here: https://www.gov.uk/guidance/check-if-you-could-be-covered-by-the-coronavirus-job-retention-scheme).
+Staff of in-scope employers who are still furloughed are able to undertake training so long as certain conditions are met (see guidance here: https://www.gov.uk/guidance/check-if-you-could-be-covered-by-the-coronavirus-job-retention-scheme).
 Where the conditions are met, the ECITB will grant support training for staff on furlough.

-The COVID-19 crisis is likely to have a major impact on the recruitment of apprentices this year.
-For 2020 it is unlikely that employers will see apprentice recruitment as a priority and there is a risk that new entrant numbers overall will decline.
-The ECITB is working on a range of initiatives that will ensure employers continue to benefit from a pipeline of new entrants.
-Further information will be communicated shortly.
+The COVID-19 crisis having a major impact on the recruitment of apprentices this year, with our estimates suggesting at least a 30% reduction in new starts against the forecast at the start of the year.
+In the short to medium term, it is unlikely that employers will see apprentice recruitment as a priority and there is a risk that new entrant numbers overall will decline.
+The ECITB has been working on a range of initiatives that will ensure employers continue to benefit from a pipeline of new entrants, including expansion of the ITEC programme (see below) and our new scholarship initiative.

 We urge all in-scope employers not to dismiss any apprentices they employ and would encourage them to first speak to ECITB about the support that may be available, including through Government.